geostyler/geostyler/CONTRIBUTING.md

 Thank you for contributing to our project!
 We are happy for any kind of contribution and welcome anyone who is interested in doing so.
 Please also have a look at our [code of conduct](./CODE_OF_CONDUCT.md).

+If you are looking for the more detailed developer guide, you can find it in [`DEVELOPING.md`](./DEVELOPING.md).

 ## Contributions other than code

 There is more than one way of contributing.
 If you have questions, topics to discuss or anything else